 International investing can be an effective way to diversify your equity holdings.
 While returns have lagged behind US markets, international ETFs provide diversification benefits as they tend to be less correlated to US equities.

 The amount of international exposure that’s right for you depends upon your risk tolerance and your level of involvement.
 If you want to take a more hands-off approach, you are better off with a broad-based international equity fund that provides exposure across several countries.
-For a more active approach, you can pursue a single-market ETF, as long as you are willing to track your investment on a daily basis.
+For a more active approach, you can pursue a single-market ETF, as long as you're willing to track your investment on a daily basis.

-Although trading BRIC ETFs remain popular, risk-tolerant investors have been taking more of an active, hands-on approach, seeking out the newest emerging market ETF opportunities with funds that focus on individual countries such as Russia, Vietnam, Thailand, Turkey, and South Korea.
+Although trading BRIC ETFs remain popular, risk-tolerant investors have been taking more of an active, hands-on approach, seeking out the newest emerging market ETF opportunities with funds that focus on individual countries such as Vietnam, Thailand, Turkey, and South Korea.
 Before jumping into a single-country strategy, however, you need to be aware of some serious potential downfalls as well as the promise for strong returns.

-A market is hot, and then it is not.
+A market is hot, and then it's not.
 Therefore, the investment opportunities you pursue in a single country, particularly those in emerging markets, are often reaped over a period of months.
 These are not “buy and hold” investments for an auto-pilot type of investor.
 They require close monitoring on a daily basis.

-On the other hand, a diversified international portfolio allows you to benefit more broadly from markets outside of the U.S., without exposing you to undue risk in a single country.
+On the other hand, a diversified international portfolio allows you to benefit more broadly from markets outside of the US, without exposing you to undue risk in a single country.
 For most investors, this is the way to go.